Intro

 We talked about concerns with RecordWildCards

-but let’s talk about its advantages.
+talk about its advantages.
 Turns out that RecorldWildCards

 plays nicely with another language extension — ApplicativeDo.

-Let’s say we want to build CLI for a tool that allows to query some data and filter it by from
+Let’s say we want to build CLI for a tool that allows to query some

 and to

-entries.
 Terminal command for this tool may look like this:

 my-tool query --from 3 --to 42